usefhamed/Learn-Git/README.md

 1. Pick a short alias for yourself.
 For example, if your name was Dwayne Johnson, your alias could be dwayne, dwajo, or therock.
 2. Create a new branch called `YOUR_ALIAS_HERE/addFrog`. ex: `dwayne/addFrog`
 3. Switch to that branch.
 Make sure you are on that branch (type `git status`)
-4. Add the following ASCII art at the end of `song.md`, or add any ASCII art of your choosing:
+4. Add the following ASCII art at the end of `song.txt`, or add any ASCII art of your choosing:

 ```ascii
             _   _